Dependent upon Ordinary Means of Grace

 Active in Church Planting & Mission Sending

-As we begin this church plant we have a long term vision to be a church planting church and missionary-sending people of God.
+We have a long term vision to be a church planting church and missionary-sending people of God.
 Our goal is to grow, to make disciples and to be established in Manhattan.
-If God should bless these efforts with growth, we will seek quickly to assist in planting sister churches across Kansas and the surrounding region.
-While we don’t wish to commit to a congregational size, we do envision planting sooner rather than later.
+If God should bless these efforts with growth, we will seek quickly to assist in planting churches across Kansas and the surrounding region.
+While we don’t wish to commit to a congregational size, we do envision supporting planting sooner rather than later.

 As we move to be obedient to the Great Commission, not only will we seek to be a church planting church, but also a missionary-sending church.
 Our desire is to identify, train, and send disciples who will help to establish and serve the local church wherever God leads them.
 Our hope and prayer is to foster a biblical view of and love for the Kingdom of God well beyond Manhattan.